yasiryagi/helpdesk/roles/content-creators/README.md

 ```
 If you are looking for the channel categories, replace `videoCategories` with `channelCategories`

-Note that the below categories only includes what was set at launch, and may have changed since then.
+Note that the categories below only include what was set at launch, and may have changed since then.
 ```json
 {
     "categories":